openziti/ngx_http_ziti_module/README.md

 **context:** *location*

 This module supports upstreaming multiple simultaneous HTTP requests to the target Ziti service.
 Each HTTP request is handled by an internal construct referred to as a `client`.
-If more HTTP requests arrive than the pool can simultaneously support, some requests will be queued, and will be handled once previous requests complete and the `client` is returned to the pool.
-When this `client` pool ceiling is hit, you will see a message in the log like the following:
+If more HTTP requests arrive than the pool can simultaneously support, some requests will be queued, and will be handled once previous requests complete and a `client` is returned to the pool.
+When this `client` pool ceiling is hit, you will see a message in the log that resembles the following:

     All available clients [10] are now in use; any additional requests will be queued until clients are returned to pool

-You can use this as an indication that you may need to increase your client pool size.
+The above log message is an indication that you may need to increase your client pool size.

+This directive allows you to increase the size of the `client` pool.

 Here's a sample configuration that shows how to adjust the client pool size: